Logo

 print(f'Solution: {x}')

-This implementation is purely educational.
-Production solvers add hundreds of enhancements: warm-starting LP solves, sophisticated branching rules, cutting planes (Part 3), heuristics, parallelism, and more.
+This matches our manual trace exactly.
+The implementation is purely educational — production solvers add warm-starting, sophisticated branching rules, cutting planes (Part 3), heuristics, and parallelism.

 Looking ahead

 Branch and bound alone can solve many IPs, but the LP relaxation bounds are sometimes too loose, leading to enormous search trees.
-In Part 3, we introduce cutting planes — valid inequalities that tighten the LP relaxation by cutting off fractional solutions.
-The combination of branch and bound with cutting planes, called branch-and-cut, is the state of the art for solving IPs and is used by all major solvers.
+In Part 3, we introduce cutting planes — valid inequalities that tighten the LP relaxation by cutting off fractional solutions without removing any integer point.
+In Part 4, we combine both into branch-and-cut, the state of the art for solving IPs.